Ripley (TV series): Development

 On September 25, 2019, it was announced that Andrew Scott had been cast as Tom Ripley in Ripley, a television series to be adapted from Patricia Highsmith's Ripley novels.
 A series order of eight episodes was commissioned by Showtime, to be written and directed by Steven Zaillian, who pitched the series to the network.
-Johnny Flynn was cast as Dickie Greenleaf in January 2020, and in March 2021, Dakota Fanning was cast as Marge Sherwood.
-Eliot Sumner joined the cast in a recurring role in December 2021.
+He explained that adapting the material as a series rather than a feature film "allowed me to be more faithful to the story, tone, and subtleties of Highsmith's work.
+[I] tried to approach my adaptation in a way I imagined she might herself."
 Zaillian serves as executive producer alongside Garrett Basch, Guymon Casady, Ben Forkner, Sharon Levy, and Philipp Keel, with Scott as a producer.
 The series was co-produced by Showtime and Endemol Shine North America in association with Entertainment 360 and Filmrights.
 Though designed as a limited series, further seasons are a possibility.
-Shooting was originally planned to begin in Italy in September 2020, but was later delayed to 2021.
-Robert Elswit was the cinematographer of all eight episodes, and shot with Arri Alexa LF digital cameras.
-In February 2023, the series was in the early stages of post-production.